ss0710/supportAppMEAN/README.md

 1) Backend - NodeJS, ExpressJs
 2) Database - MongoDB
 3) Fronted - AngularJS
-4) Services - AWS S3, AWS SQS, SocketJS
+4) Services - AWS S3, AWS SQS, SocketJS, Nodemailer, passportJS

 # Agent View
 Agent can view assigned tickets and may accept or reject the tikcets.
 Agents get notification for each updates on tickets assigned to him.